 And like a flood His mercy rains

 Unending love amazing grace

 I don’t pick these lyrics to denigrate them.
 I pick them because I love—and am moved by—all three of these songs.
 But I do think they exemplify an individualist approach to Christianity.

 In my view, the individualist approach, like the apocalyptic, isn’t in contradiction to biblical texts so much as it is incomplete.
 It focuses on portions of the Biblical texts and ignores others.

 In this view, human beings have a responsibility—both individually and corporately—for God’s creation, and are accountable to him for how well we fulfill that responsibility.

 In my remaining minutes, I hope to sketch out why I think “accountable” Christianity is more biblically faithful than the other approaches.

 My intention here is not to develop a new theology of our responsibility for care of creation.

-It’s my contention that we do not need a new theology, that the relevant biblical texts are already sitting in front of us—hiding plain sight.
+It’s my contention that we don’t need a new theology, that the relevant biblical texts are already sitting in front of us—hiding plain sight.

-I am proposing, not a new theology, but an old one: To read the Bible seriously, and to shape our values, ideas and actions to its guidance.
-You might call a conservative theology; you might even call it fundamentalist.
+I’m proposing, not a new theology, but an old one: To read the Bible seriously, and to shape our values, ideas and actions to its guidance.
+You might call this a conservative theology; you might even call it fundamentalist.